List of Harry Potter translations: Unauthorised translations

 Another case involved the Internet fan translation community, Harry auf Deutsch, formed to translate the Harry Potter books into German more rapidly.
 The German publisher of the Harry Potter books, Carlsen Verlag, filed a cease and desist against the fan translators; they complied, taking down the translations.

 In some countries, where there were no authorised translations into the local language, translations not sanctioned by J. K. Rowling were prepared and published.
 Such was the case, for example, in Sri Lanka, where the books had been unofficially translated into Sinhala and possibly into Tamil.
 Authorised translations into both Sinhala and Tamil have since been published.

 In Iran, several unauthorised translations of the Harry Potter books exist side by side.
 According to one source, there may be as many as 16 Persian translations in existence concurrently.
 Iran is not a member of the Universal Copyright Convention, so publishers are not prosecuted for publishing foreign books without respecting copyright or paying royalties.

 A team consisting of seven Esperantist volunteers completed the translation of Harry Potter and the Philosopher's Stone into Esperanto (under the title Hari Poter kaj la ŝtono de la saĝuloj) in 2004.
 Rowling's representatives did not respond to offers from Esperanto-USA to make the translation available for publication.
-An on-line petition aimed at raising interest in the Esperanto translation has obtained support from approximately 800 individuals.
+An online petition aimed at raising interest in the Esperanto translation has obtained support from approximately 800 individuals.

 Agents representing J. K. Rowling have stated in the past that they cannot and do not intend to prevent individuals from translating Rowling's books for their own personal enjoyment, as long as the results are not made available to the general public.

 Fake translations

 Whereas "pirate translations" are unauthorised translations of true Harry Potter books, "fake translations" have also appeared, which are published pastiches or fanfics that a foreign publisher has tried to pass off as the translation of the real book by Rowling.
-There have been several such books, the most famous of which is probably Harry Potter and Bao Zoulong which was written and published in China in 2002, before the release of the fifth book in Rowling's series, Harry Potter and the Order of the Phoenix.
+There have been several such books, including Harry Potter and Bao Zoulong which was written and published in China in 2002 before the release of the fifth book in Rowling's series, Harry Potter and the Order of the Phoenix.